splintered-reality/py_trees/README.md

 dddddd
 Food

-PyTrees is a python implementation of behaviour trees designed to facilitate the rapid development of medium sized decision making engines for use in fields like robotics.
+PyTrees is a python implementatisdgfon of behaviour trees designed to facilitate the rapid development of medium sized decision making engines for use in fields like robotics.
 Brief feature list:

 * Sequence, Selector, Parallel composites
 * Blackboards for data sharing